September 17 Update: Read the Post-Race Report Here!

-Goodies: All 5k and 10 registrants receive a souvenir tank top, while all 5k and 10k finishers receive at the finish line the commemorative TMC Tucson 10k medallion that doubles as a cool coaster.
+Goodies: All 5k and 10 registrants receive a soft heather t-shirt, while all 5k and 10k finishers receive at the finish line the commemorative TMC Tucson 10k medallion that doubles as a cool coaster.
 This is the second leg of the Gabe Zimmerman Triple Crown.

 Beneficiaries: The TMC Tucson 10k provides funds to the Southern Arizona Roadrunners and the BEYOND-Tucson Foundation